We may earn commission from affiliate links →

 It is a great place to go souvenir shopping for your friends and family who wonder what Georgia is really like.
 Bring a taste of the culture home with you!

 Climb Up To The Narikala Fortress

 The Narikala Fortress is a fortification surrounding part of the city built in the 4th century by the Persians.
-While at this Tbilisi attraction you can see where portions of the walls were destroyed due to an earthquake.
-However, it still has a big extension of the walls and it is well preserved considering its age.
+While at this Tbilisi attraction, you can see where portions of the walls were destroyed due to an earthquake.
+However, it still has a significant extension of the walls, and it is well preserved considering its age.

-You can explore the fortress and walk on its walls, for this, you need to take a cable car from Ride Park.
-Or if you are fit enough walk up from Maiden.
-The cable car is quite cheap so it is well worth it, besides that the ride to the top is very scenic uncovering the city landscape.
+You can explore the fortress and walk on its walls; for this, you need to take a cable car from Ride Park.
+Or, if you are fit enough, walk up from Maiden.
+The cable car is relatively cheap, so it is well worth it; besides that, the ride to the top is very scenic, uncovering the city landscape.

-Above the Narikala Fortress, there’s is an impressive 20-meter statue of Kartlis Deda (Mother of Georgia) overlooking the city.
+Above the Narikala Fortress, there’s an impressive 20-meter statue of Kartlis Deda (Mother of Georgia) overlooking the city.
 The statue symbolizes the Georgian National character.
 By the statue exists a viewing point and several food stalls with fresh fruit.
-It’s very pleasant to chill out high above the city.
+It’s delightful to chill out high above the city.

 The fortress and the Statue Kartlis Deda give the city a mythical aspect.
-The view from above is simply amazing, making it our top attraction of Tiblisi.
+The view from above is just amazing, making it our top attraction of Tiblisi.

 The National botanical garden of Georgia is situated on the southern side of the Narikala Fortress.
 The botanical garden has 161 hectares, so it has a big area to explore and requires plenty of walking to see its diverse collection of plants.

-Travel Tip: To go to the botanic garden you will need to climb plenty of stairs and walk a lot to explore them, so it may be unsuitable for kids and the elderly.
+Travel Tip: To go to the botanic garden, you will need to climb plenty of stairs and walk a lot to explore them so that it may be unsuitable for kids and the elderly.